jakewins/brew/README.md

       </plugin>
     </plugins>

-### Goal: compile-coffeescript
+### Goal: compile

-compile-coffeescript is by default attached to the "process-classes" phase.
+compile is by default attached to the "process-classes" phase.

-compile-coffescript will by default look for coffeescript files (**/*.coffee) recursively in ${basedir}/src/main/coffeescript, and output the compiled js files into ${project.build.outputDirectory}.
+compile will by default look for coffeescript files (**/*.coffee) and haml files (**/*.haml) recursively in ${basedir}/src/main/coffeescript, and output the compiled js files into ${project.build.outputDirectory}.

-You can change these two settings by configuration:
+You can make the compile goal watch for changes and new coffeescript and haml files, and recompile them on the fly.
+That way, you don't have to re-run your maven build over and over.

+To watch for changes, either set "brew.watch" to true:

+    mvn brew:compile -Dbrew.watch=true

+Or set the "watch" config property to true.
+Here are the config settings available for the compile goal:

     <plugins>
       ..